-- Extra-virgin olive oil– Don’t skimp on this ingredient.
+- Extra virgin olive oil– Don’t skimp on this ingredient.
 With so few ingredients, pesto relies on all of them being high quality to get the best end results.

-- Fine sea salt and pepper– Use these to round out the flavor of the other ingredients.
+- Fine sea salt and black pepper– Use these to round out the flavor of the other ingredients.

-How To Use Basil Pesto
+What To Serve Basil Pesto With

 - Greens– For a milder pesto, add baby spinach or increase the amount of fresh parsley.

-- Roast the garlic– instead of just mincing it, try roasting the garlic with olive oil.
+- Roast the garlic– Instead of just mincing it, try roasting the garlic with olive oil.

 - Cheese– You can substitute another hard cheese for the parmesan cheese.
 Asiago, grana padano, and pecorino romano cheese are all good options.